xiaohan-sun/Casual-Inference-Research-Project/README.md

 ## Topic

-Effect of COVID-19 on retail market In the U.S.
+Effect of COVID-19 on retail market in the U.S.

 ## Method